-As concerns significant agreements as set out in Article 123-bis, paragraph 1 letter h) TUF, note the following.
+As regards significant agreements as set out in Article 123 bis, paragraph 1 letter h) TUF, note the following.

 Prysmian S.p.A. and the companies under its direct and indirect control are not a part of any significant agreements, which, automatically, come into force, are amended or are terminated in the event of a change of control of the company.
-In this respect, it should be pointed out that Prysmian S.p.A. is characterised by a broad and diversified shareholding structure that owns its share capital, thereby giving it the structure of a public company.
+In this respect, note that Prysmian S.p.A. is characterised by a broad and diversified shareholding structure that owns its share capital, thereby giving it the structure of a public company.
 Therefore, the Company is not subject to either the control, direction or coordination of other subjects, as better detailed in paragraph 2.1.